Goel-Akshit/CodingZone/README.md

 # CodingZone
-this repository holds the code of solved competitive problems.
+this repository holds the code of solved competitive problems and personal codes.